wanjikuciku/Piktures/README.md

 * atom .
 * code . (this is if Visual Studio Code is your preferred text editor)

-1.The repo comes in a zipped or compressed format.
+* The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.

-2.open your terminal and navigate to gallery then create a virtual environment.For detailed guide refer here
+* open your terminal and navigate to gallery then create a virtual environment.For detailed guide refer here

-3.To run the app, you'll have to run the following commands in your terminal
+* To run the app, you'll have to run the following commands in your terminal

 pip install -r requirements.txt

-On your terminal,Create database gallery using the command below.
+* On your terminal,Create database gallery using the command below.

 CREATE DATABASE gallery;

-Migrate the database using the command below
+* Migrate the database using the command below

 python3.6 manage.py migrate

-Then serve the app, so that the app will be available on localhost:8000, to do this run the command below
+* Then serve the app, so that the app will be available on localhost:8000, to do this run the command below

 python manage.py runserver

-Use the navigation bar/navbar/navigation pane/menu to navigate and explore the app.
+* Use the navigation bar/navbar/navigation pane/menu to navigate and explore the app.

- To run this program
-* Create a virtual environment by python3.6 -m venv --without-pip virtual then activate the virtual environment
-* Read the specs and requirements files and install all requirements by pip install -r requirements.txt
-* create a start.sh file and hide it in gitignore
-* Edit the start.sh file with your email account and password and add python3.6 manage.py server so as to serve
-* enter the code chmod a+x start.sh then ./start.sh to serve

 * access the application on this localhost address http://127.0.0.1:5000